 How to Surrender a Pet

-- Pets are accepted on Monday, Tuesday & Wednesdays ONLY
+- Pets are accepted on Monday, Tuesday and Wednesdays only

 - Pet can be checked by a Veterinarian before being placed for adoption.